Hong Kong protesters rally in support of Catalan movement

 Ahead of the event, a senior Chinese official denounced Hong Kong’s protesters, accusing them of colluding with movements overseas.

 “A virus has been running rampant in Hong Kong, which is even more deadly than SARS.
-Its name is street violence,” said Xie Feng, commissioner of China’s Ministry of Foreign Affairs office in Hong Kong, referring to a 2003 disease outbreak that killed about 300 people.
+Its name is street violence,” said Xie Feng, commissioner of China’s Ministry of Foreign Affairs office in Hong Kong, referring to the 2003 outbreak of the SARS disease that killed about 300 people.

 “The true motive of the opposition in Hong Kong and the foreign forces behind them is just to mess up the city, overthrow the legitimate government, seize the jurisdiction, and ultimately destroy ‘One country, two systems,’ by turning Hong Kong into an independent or semi-independent political entity,” Xie said at a forum, adding it’s “wishful thinking.”